 Bay State's Dukakis keeps door ajar for a presidential draft

-That makes political sense, since it is questionable how well a Dukakis-for-president effort might do, especially outside Massachusetts.
-Certainly there is nothing to suggest he could become much more than a dark horse.
+That makes political sense, since it is questionable how well he might do, especially outside Massachusetts.

 As ambitious as he might be to become his party's 1988 standard-bearer, Mr. Dukakis is not about to spend the time and energy, unless he is convinced he can wage a strong campaign.